F

 What Factors can Influence the Cost of Living in Imperial?

-Healthcare: Healthcare expenditures and insurance premium rates can vary significantly, contingent upon the particular city or state.
-Factors such as the accessibility of healthcare facilities, out-of-pocket expenses for doctor's appointments, dental care charges, prescription medication costs, and expenses related to specialized medical care can all have an impact on the overall cost of living.
-In Imperial, healthcare costs are 0.5% lower than the national average.
+Healthcare: The costs associated with healthcare and insurance premiums can exhibit notable disparities based on the city or state of residence.
+Access to healthcare facilities, out-of-pocket expenses for medical appointments, dental care charges, prescription medication costs and specialized medical care expenses all contribute to variations in the cost of living.
+In Imperial, healthcare costs are 13.3% higher than the national average.

 Where is the Data From?